vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_helpers.rst

 ==========================================
-kaic dump: export Hic objects to text file
+fanc dump: export Hic objects to text file
 ==========================================

-You can easily export Kai-C Hic objects to a txt file using ``kaic dump``.
+You can easily export Kai-C Hic objects to a txt file using ``fanc dump``.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: dump_parser
-   :prog: kaic dump
+   :prog: fanc dump
    :nodescription:
    :nodefault:

-If you only pass the Hic object the ``kaic dump``, it will write all Hi-C contacts to the command line in a tab-delimited format with the columns: chromosome1, start1, end1, chromosome2, start2, end2, weight (number of contacts).
+If you only pass the Hic object the ``fanc dump``, it will write all Hi-C contacts to the command line in a tab-delimited format with the columns: chromosome1, start1, end1, chromosome2, start2, end2, weight (number of contacts).
 If you add a file path as second argument, the data will be written to that file.
 If you instead pass the Hic file